Dietary Intervention for Bladder Cancer

 The trial information does not specify whether you need to stop taking your current medications.
 However, it does exclude participants who had chemotherapy or radiotherapy within 4-6 weeks before the study, so it's best to discuss your specific medications with the trial coordinators.

-What data supports the effectiveness of the treatment Cruciferous Vegetable Eating Program for bladder cancer?
+What evidence suggests that the Cruciferous Vegetable Eating Program might be an effective treatment for bladder cancer?

 This trial is for men and women diagnosed with non-muscle invasive bladder cancer (NMIBC) who are interested in a dietary program to potentially reduce the risk of their cancer coming back or getting worse.
 Specific eligibility criteria details were not provided.